 Continuing your prescriptions after your stay

-When you leave hospital, Boots UK at The Royal Marsden pharmacy will supply you with any medicines you need to continue your cancer treatment, and your GP will continue to supply you with medicines for any other conditions.
+When you leave the hospital, RM Medicines at The Royal Marsden pharmacy will supply you with any medicines you need to continue your cancer treatment, and your GP will continue to supply you with medicines for any other conditions.
 Please be sure to contact your GP in advance to avoid running out.
 Please note that any ongoing chemotherapy and medicines related to your cancer treatment will be provided by the pharmacy at The Royal Marsden.

 Disposal of unused medicines

 Please return any unused medicines that are no longer needed to the pharmacy at your next visit so they can be disposed of safely.

 Any medicines prescribed by your doctor or bought over the counter from a pharmacist are licensed for use by the Medicines and Healthcare Products Regulatory Agency.

 Manufacturers are legally obliged to include a patient information leaflet with their medicines and we will give this to you.
 However, medicines are sometimes used by hospital doctors in ways that are not specified on the product licence when there is research or experience to back up such use.
 This is especially true for a lot of medicines used in a cancer hospital like The Royal Marsden.

 If you have any queries about your medicines and how to take them, please ask the pharmacist when you collect them or contact the medicines helpline.